-(i) the improvements to the proposed car parking in front of the stable block - now a combination of the more informal with a formal arrangement facing the east elevation of the Stable Block which will be less intrusive in approaches to Mansion from the north and east.

-(ii) the removal of car parking spaces along Beaumont Drive which will much improve the sense of arrival at the hotel and enhance the landscape.

-(iii) the reduction in the number of car parking spaces to the Grasshopper car park to the south-east of the Mansion which will minimise the visual impact on the setting of the Mansion and 07 proposed planting to existing slope to help screen car parking.

-(iv) the Formal East Lawn 03, but we have concerns about the impact of the Hotel Wings Extension (Future Phase), although the proposed extension appears to have been reduced and not project beyond the line of the mansion into the Lawn as shown on the Landscape Variations 20417_P502 Rev C, South -East Landscape Plan, June 2021.

-(v) that there will not be any new physical boundaries between Yorkshire Sculpture Park (YSP) and Bretton Hall.
+- (i) the improvements to the proposed car parking in front of the stable block now a combination of the more informal with a formal arrangement facing the east elevation of the Stable Block which will be less intrusive in approaches to Mansion from the north and east. - (ii) the removal of car parking spaces along Beaumont Drive which will much improve the sense of arrival at the hotel and enhance the landscape. - (iii) the reduction in the number of car parking spaces to the Grasshopper car park to the south-east of the Mansion which will minimise the visual impact on the setting of the Mansion and 07 proposed planting to existing slope to help screen car parking. - (iv) the Formal East Lawn 03, but we have concerns about the impact of the Hotel Wings Extension (Future Phase), although the proposed extension appears to have been reduced and not project beyond the line of the mansion into the Lawn as shown on the Landscape Variations 20417_P502 Rev C, South -East Landscape Plan, June 2021. - (v) that there will not be any new physical boundaries between Yorkshire Sculpture Park (YSP) and Bretton Hall.

+Although overall we are supportive of the proposed new use for the listed buildings, we underline that we are eager to ensure that the proposed works conserve and enhance the buildings and their setting within the registered park and garden.
-Although overall we have much to applaud, the Gardens Trust and Yorkshire Gardens Trust wish to raise our particular concerns regarding :- a) the repair of the Camellia House doors and windows and the design of its new access paths b) the proposed new roofing to the Orangery c) the single clerestory light shown over the Conservatory d) the supposed existing car parking at the far north- west corner of the site e) demolition and further building works to erect a new kitchen north of the Orangery because of the root protection zones needed for the superb mature English Oak and London Plane tree close by f) the proposals to remove all trees to the south of the Bretton Hall Mansion terrace g) the proposed temporary marguee in location A1.

-h) the proposed office blocks, (Future Phase)
+The Gardens Trust and Yorkshire Gardens Trust wish to raise our particular concerns regarding :-

+- a) the repair of the Camellia House doors and windows and the design of its new access paths - b) the proposed new roofing to the Orangery, (and we note Historic England's concerns about the proposed change to the design of the orangery windows and doors). - c) the single clerestory light shown over the Conservatory - d) the supposed existing car parking at the far north- west corner of the site - e) demolition and further building works to erect a new kitchen north of the Orangery because of the root protection zones needed for the superb mature English Oak and London Plane tree close by - f) the proposals to remove all trees to the south of the Bretton Hall Mansion terrace - g) the proposed temporary marquee in location A1. - h) the proposed office blocks, (Future Phase)